Our Guest Blogger for this post is Matt from Tantrum Travels providing us with his views on flying with a family on Emirates Airlines.

 That said though, both children slept well, we (the parents) even slept some.
 Big tantrum watched his selection of Disney movies and was given a bag (which he now takes everywhere) and a great erasable drawing toy – winners.

-The meals were no more impressive or bad than any other economy airline, but removal of tray did seem to take a really, really long time (I know this time seems to extend once you have kids on your lap).
+The meals were no more impressive or bad than any other economy airline, but the removal of tray did seem to take a really, really long time (I know this time seems to extend once you have kids on your lap).

 Connection in Dubai